laurent85v/archuseriso/readme.md

 Regular installation onto a USB drive
 -------------------------------------
 Installation identical to a normal installation on a hard disk drive.
-No live image installed, no compression, hard disk like installation except systemd journal is configured volatile for limiting usb writes.
-See command line help for available options.
+No live image installed, no compression, hard disk like installation except journal configured in volatile mode for limiting writes to usb device.
+See the command line help for available options.

 Command synopsis: